 Lack of inspected slaughterhouses is one of the biggest barriers for small-scale livestock producers.
 The lack of reasonable access to a slaughterhouse keeps some farmers from selling their meat at all.
 For many more, the distance they must travel to the slaughterhouse means significantly increased costs, as well as stress on the animal and lost time on the farm – all of which means less supply and higher prices for consumers.

-Current federal law requires farmers who raise and sell meat livestock to use either a USDA-inspected slaughterhouse facility or a state-inspected facility that meets the USDA standards.
-The USDA regulations are very expensive and geared towards large-scale operations, which is why we have so few small federal or state-inspected slaughterhouses.
+Current federal law limits farmers to using either a USDA-inspected facility or a state-inspected facility that meets the USDA standards.